-Is SOUND STEP Suitable For Use On Hydronic Or Other In-floor Radiant Heat Floor Systems?
-Our recycled rubber composite has a nominal BTU rating - less than 1/2 BTU - which means it has very low thermal resistance making it highly efficient for use on heated sub floors.
+Is SOUND STEP Suitable For Use with In-floor Radiant Heat Floor Systems?
+Our recycled rubber composite has a nominal BTU rating which means it has very low thermal resistance making it an efficient conductor of heat.
 When installing wood or resilient floor coverings on slabs with embedded radiant heating systems, always refer to the flooring manufacturer's installation guidelines and warranty limitations.